heroku/base-images/BUILD.md

 ## Adding packages to the stack image

-Add the package you want to the approproate `setup.sh` for example `heroku-18/setup.sh`:
+Add the package you want to the appropriate `setup.sh` for example `heroku-18/setup.sh`:

 ```diff
 +    libc6-dev \